Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 This invisible field cannot be accessed normally by the programmer, however, there are many cases where the programmer would need the Delegate Identity:
 * When overriding the behaviour of a delegated method, but still delegating to the same object.
 * When controlling the state of the delegate if it is a stateful object.
+* Using the delegate identity in a context where it's just an object with a type.

 #### Current Workaround

 In order to access the Delegate Identity, with the old behaviour:
 * The Delegate Identity must be passed to the primary constructor as a parameter, as only primary constructor parameters are accessible within the scope of Delegate Expressions.
 * The parameter holding the Delegate Identity must be stored in an explicitly declared property (by declaring the parameter as a property or storing it elsewhere explicitly).